 - Module control links are standard Gigabit Ethernet via the backplane from/to hub slot 1.
-The - 626 phy chip is located on the extension mezzanine.
-The envisaged phy chip (VSC8221) allows - for magnetics-free, capacitive coupling, which will be the baseline.
+The phy chip is located on the extension mezzanine.
+The envisaged phy chip (VSC8221) allows - 626 phy chip is located on the extension mezzanine.
+The envisaged phy ch627 for magnetics-free, capacitive coupling, which will be the baseline. - 627 for magnetics-free, capacitive coupling, which will be the baselin